sarahgerweck/scala-utils/README.md

 Because of dependencies, this requires Scala 2.11 or higher.

-### When we will get builds for Scala 2.12? ###

-I do my best to put out my libraries within one or two business days of any milestone or release candidate, provided any libraries that I require are available.
-Most of this project's dependencies are widely available, except that the maintainers of [Spire](https://github.com/non/spire) have not kept up with the community standards in terms of publishing libraries for release candidates and producing a build shortly after the final version is released.
-A number of us have reached out to the Spire project to ask that they follow the community best practices, but with no real luck so far.
-(For the record, Spire _is_ a fantastic library: it just needs to have a bit more attention paid to its infrastructure, tooling and publication.)

 ## Installation ##

 For Java 8, use this line as your dependency: